halalboro/fpga-accelerators/README.md

          https://github.com/Xilinx/Vitis-AI/tree/3.0/model_zoo/model-list/tf2_resnet50_imagenet_224_224_7.76G_3.0

 Inside there's a model.yaml file that has the links for the model for specific cards or, like the one we're going to get, not quantized. </br>
+The model.yaml file also provides us with an xmodel file for KV260 directly but we are not going to use it as it gives errors frequently. </br>

 Vitis has a model-zoo with a lot of models to test. </br>
 https://github.com/Xilinx/Vitis-AI/tree/3.0/model_zoo </br>